-P: Adm to teacher educ and Educ 361.
-REC: Env Sci 102, or 302, or 305.
+P: Adm to teacher educ and Educ 361

 EDUC 206.
 Cultural Images in Materials for Children and Adolescents.
 3 Credits.

 The varied images of ethnic and racial groups and sex roles as developed in tradebooks, textbooks and other instructional materials for children and adolescents; detecting negative images and building positive images.